 On my first visit to Vietnam, I made some time to see a performance in a water puppet theatre in Saigon.
 Puppetry has a long tradition in Asia; the one from Indonesia, Wayang, might be one of the most famous ones.
-Despite its long tradition, it seems to become one more of the disappearing art …
+Despite its long tradition, it seems to become one more of the …

 Tag Archive: research

 Permanent link to this article: http://www.suzannesoundcreations.com/water-puppet-theatre/

 TED has become an eternal source for inspiration.
 This time a short introduction by Neil Harbisson, who —as a colour blind person— invented a device to see colours with the help of sound.

 With help of his electronic eye he “hears” colours, faces, food and even speeches for example.
 By now he dresses …